oasci/pitt-biosc1630-2023f/book/assignments/assignment-02.md

 Remember that your review paper will be between 7 and 9 pages, and your presentation is for 20 minutes.
 Ensure that your articles have enough content, background, results, and future work to talk about.
 :::

+Please rank them from most to least desired articles.
+I will review your top choice and ensure it will be sufficient for your review and presentation.
+Otherwise, I will have to select one of your other two options.

 ### Summarize